 Australian currency ($A) is decimal with the dollar as the basic unit (100 cents = A$1).
 Notes come in $100, $50, $20, $10 and $5 denominations.
 Coins come in $2, $1, 50c, 20c, 10c and 5c denominations.

 What Credit Cards can I use in Australia?

 The most commonly accepted credit cards are American Express, Bankcard, Diners Club, MasterCard, Visa and JCB.

 How should I obtain cash in Australia?

-Whilst exchange facilities are available at international airports and changing travelers checks can be done at most banks we recommend cash withdrawals be made from bank ATM’s.
-Nearly all Australian ATMs accept US bank cards, the rate of exchange is very competitive and the transaction is small (the fee will very from bank to bank)
+Whilst exchange facilities are available at international airports and changing travellers checks can be done at most banks we recommend cash withdrawals be made from bank ATM’s.
+Nearly all Australian ATMs accept US bank cards, the rate of exchange is very competitive and the transaction is small (the fee will vary from bank to bank)

 What Taxes are currently in place in Australia?